 What we advocate for

-We have worked with you to understand the priorities which are important to you and you want other levels of government to work with us to deliver.
+We have worked with you to understand the priorities which are important to you, and you want other levels of government to work with us to deliver.

 Under each of these priorities, Council has identified the projects we want to see funded and the policies we want to see reformed.

-How to get involved and Have Your Say
+How to get involved and have your say

 We welcome community ideas, input and feedback.
 We want to strengthen relationships and build a better understanding of your needs and views, to inform our advocacy activities.
 We do this by engaging with you on our strategies, plans and priorities.
 Get involved to have your say and share your ideas and opinions by visiting our Have Your Say website.